latifkabir/n3He_Soft/n3HeDAQ/README.md

     This will display the current configuration (Sample rate,Averaging, Hi Resolution mode etc.) for all the DAQ module.
     This option is yet to be implemented.
-* `n3he gui` :
-    This will run n3he DAQ control program in gui mode.
-Note it is a Ncurses terminal based gui.

 * `n3he help` :